Why CapitaLand Mall Trust (SGX: C38U) Share Price of S$1.78 Looks Attractive To Me

 4. Gearing Ratio Check

 As of 31 December 2019, CapitaLand Mall Trust had a gearing ratio (also known as aggregate leverage) of 32.9%.

 The gearing ratio is well within my threshold of 40% and is also far below the regulatory limit of 45%.

 5. Interest Coverage Ratio Check

 Check for: Interest coverage ratio above 5 times

-As of end-September 2019, CapitaLand Mall Trust’s interest coverage ratio stood at 4.7x, which is not to my liking.
+As of end-2019, CapitaLand Mall Trust’s interest coverage ratio stood at 4.7x, which is not to my liking.

 6. Portfolio Occupancy Rate Check